brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/flat-tire-1" "https://www.dropbox.com/s/iuhywgmcx4zohhk/2W4A3757.JPG?dl=1" 1200}}" loading="lazy"></figure>

 That's the bad news.
 The good is that there's literally no better time _ever_ to get a flat than when you're on vacation with an amorphous schedule and a bunch of dudes.
-A flat tire becomes a team building activity, with everyone pitching advice and labor.
+A flat tire moves from concerning incident to team building activity, with everyone pitching advice and labor.
 What was a somewhat worrying situation a few minutes ago becomes benign as the five of us argue about best practices for jacking a car and getting the tired changed out.

 We finish with a lopsided vehicle (the spare isn't full sized), but one that's drivable, and make our way into Vermillion, finding our campsite to be in a prime location on the shores of Lake Edison.